-During 2019 teachers were involved in a number of curriculum initiatives.
+During 2020 teachers were involved in a number of curriculum initiatives.

 Professional Learning for staff was especially focussed on New Pedagogies for Deep Learning (NPDL) promoting students' deep learning across all curriculum areas.
-Teachers participated in a Staff Development Day on NPDL with a particular emphasis on collaboration.
-This provided an in-depth study and analysis of OLHC students' current knowledge, skills and application of collaborative processes.
+Teachers participated in 2 three hour twilight evening courses on NPDL with a particular emphasis on creativity.
+This provided an in-depth study and analysis of OLHC students' current knowledge, skills and application of creative processes.
 Further, staff then designed, implemented and evaluated teaching / learning opportunities for student growth in this domain.
-Staff also attended a whole day Diocesan course on the new Personal Development, Health and Physical Education syllabus.
-The main focus was developing teachers' indepth knowledge of the new syllabus requirements then designing quality teaching / learning programs to reflect these.
+Staff also attended the full day Catholic Schools Broken Bay (CSBB) Towards 2025 launch.
+Following on from this was staff's participation in the CSBB online workshops for Student Achievement in particular as well as Evangelisation and Catechesis, and Infrastructure and Facilities.